openHPI/TeachingTeamGuidelines/docs/courseadministration/createcourseiteration.md

   3. Do not clone exercises without consulting your contact at openHPI.

 ## H5P Exercises
-- H%P exercises always are part of the context of a course
+- H5P exercises always are part of the context of a course
 - Each course has its own H5P library
 - H5P exercises can be "borrowed" from one course to another.
 - Borrowing means that the exercise is referenced in the new course but not copied.